Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 How and why businesses use CPL campaigns

-Businesses use the cost per lead model to track exactly how much they’re spending to bring in leads.
+Businesses use the cost-per-lead model to track exactly how much they’re spending to generate leads.
 Without that information, they can’t know the efficiency of their marketing activity, so they can’t notice when marketing performance is failing.

 Here are the core reasons why they prioritize CPL campaigns:

-It’s possible for buzz to have minimal impact and for a broad ad campaign with low-quality leads to offer better ROI through having lower operational costs.
+It’s possible for buzz to have minimal impact, and a broad ad campaign with low-quality leads can offer better ROI by incurring lower operational costs.
 CPL sticks to the financial reality and works to clear out such assumptions.

 Cost per lead example

-Suppose a business invests $2000 into a Facebook Ads campaign that generates 100 qualified leads.
-Dividing the campaign expenditure by the lead total ($2000/100) returns a modest CPL of $20.
+Suppose a business invests $2,000 into a Facebook Ads campaign that generates 100 qualified leads.
+By dividing the total campaign expenditure by the number of leads ($2,000 ÷ 100), you get a CPL of $20 per lead.
+This simple calculation shows, on average, how much it costs to acquire a single lead through this specific marketing effort.

 What is a good cost per lead?